reiver/docker-gopherjs/README.md

 After that has come up, it will **eventually** present you with a message of what to do next.

-The messaeg it will **eventually** show you will look something like this:
+The message it will **eventually** show you will look something like this:
 ```
 ###########################################################################